Skip to content

 What this taught me

 Operate the thing you help build, even briefly.
-The scan-history rule, the partial-family rule, the fallback chains — none of them are visible from a desk.
+The scan-history rule, the partial-family rule, the fallback chains, the admin's powers on every phone — none of them are visible from a desk.
 They're visible from the gate, at 09:00, when the queue is forty people deep.
 The spec I carry into everything I've built since is three years of Saturdays.

 The full case study, numbers included: Die Bosveld Ticketing.